Portsmouth Pumping Station Redirect and Trunk Watermain

 Design and Construction

-Detailed design of the linear infrastructure routing has commenced with construction to follow in a phased approach, anticipated for 2020 and 2021.
-The Portsmouth Pump Station Facility will be scheduled for completion at approximately the same time as the Cataraqui Bay Wastewater Treatment Plant Upgrades project.
+Detailed design of the Portsmouth Pump Station Facility will be scheduled for completion in 2022/2023 following completion of the Cataraqui Bay Wastewater Treatment Plant Upgrades project.

-The Linear works have been phased with the initial phase, generally described as the "Cataraqui Bay WWTP Servicing - Easement", constructed in 2018.
-This phase included a portion of the new forcemain and the new water service for the Cataraqui Bay WWTP upgrade located in an easement across a portion of the Invista site from Front Road to the Cataraqui Bay WWTP.
+The Linear works have been phased with the initial Phase 1, generally described as the "Cataraqui Bay WWTP Servicing - Easement", constructed in 2018.

 Additional information will be added as the design and construction phase continues.